How to Grow Winter Veges

 Winter vegetable gardening is fun, easy and rewarding.
 Home grown winter vegetables are fresh and healthier for your family, and will save you money too.

 Raised gardens are best.
 Your winter vegetable patch will need adequate drainage to cope with the winter rainfall.
 Avoid water logged areas, as this can rot the plant’s roots.
 Make sure your plot is exposed to as much light as possible.
 Areas that are mostly shaded on winter days will generally produce poorly.
-Ask about a kitset raised garden at your local Palmers store.

 Winter is a good time to use a warm, sheltered patio area to grow vegetables and winter herbs in pots, troughs and hangers.
 Easy to access with the ability to move containers if necessary, the patio can be the perfect place to grow veges like winter lettuce, spinach, silverbeet, celery, parsley and kale that grow well in pots.